muratcan-yuksel/panoram-web3-challenge/README.md

 Now due to some problems I've faced in writing the code, each time a new user wants to enter the system, s/he needs to point to the helper contract.
 I think I could've figured that out had I had more time.

+I worked with hardhat testing a bit, but couldn't continue as it was taking way too much time- but without testing itself, it even took more time.
+I need to work on hardhat more.
+Unfortunately, this challenge caught me before I had the opportunity to work on the hardhat section on Patrick Collins' web3 course :)

 Other than that, the project should comply with the requirements as much as it can.

 Hope you like it.
 Cheers.